top of page

 DESCRIPTION

 A special plant community characterized by woody, drought and fire-resistant shrubs.
-Many plants are evergreen with firm waxy leaves that can provide effective protection for nesting birds, as well as flower nectar in spring and seeds in summer.
+Many plants are evergreen with firm waxy leaves that can provide effective protection for nesting birds.
+They also produce flower nectar in spring and seeds in summer.
 This sun-loving plant community is well adapted to our Mediterranean climate of dry summers and rainy winters, and most can tolerate fog as well as strong offshore Santa Ana’s and onshore storm-driven winds.

 SOIL